 - name of social media websites (facebook, google +, and others)

-The user and sessions data from the “default” traffic sources is automatically collected by Google Analytics and you can find it in All Traffic > Sources/Medium.
+The user and session data from the “default” traffic sources are automatically collected by Google Analytics and you can find it in All Traffic > Sources/Medium.

 Typically you can’t control the campaign information and collection from the “default sources”, because you can’t control the links of your website that appear in SERPs and on third party websites.

-But you have control on the links which you place by yourself (no matter if they’re on another website, in a newsletter or on social media).
+But you have control over the links which you place by yourself (no matter if they’re on another website, in a newsletter or on social media).
 That’s what Custom Campaigns are all about.

 This will allow you to track more precisely your offsite marketing efforts and to calculate their ROI.